Natalie Wilson: Music career

 Her music career started in 2000, with the release of Girl Director by Interscope Records on October 3, 2000.
 This was her breakthrough release on the Billboard magazine, and the charts it placed on was Gospel Albums at No. 8, No. 50 on the R&B Albums chart, the Heatseekers Albums at No. 39, and at No. 22 upon the Christian Albums chart.
 She released, Good Life, on October 7, 2003, and this was with GospoCentric Records.
 The album placed on the Billboard magazine charts again, this time it peaked at No. 12 upon the Gospel Albums and R&B Albums at No. 83.
 Cross Rhythms magazine rated both of the album, and the first received a nine out of ten, while the second received only a five out of ten review.

 Personal life

-Wilson is married to Joseph "Joe" Wilson.
+Wilson was formerly married to Joseph "Joe" Wilson.
 Wilson is also the maternal aunt of Latrelle.